OhadRubin/database_project_c/README.md

 | 128          | 402,500                 | 390,000                 |
 | 256          | 421,600                 | 407,500                 |
 | 512          | 392,000                 | 380,000                 |

+**Analysis:** The relationship between permutation count and duplicates found is non-monotonic.
+For both workflows, increasing from 128 to 256 permutations increases duplicate counts, but further increasing to 512 decreases them.
+This suggests an interplay between permutation count and LSH banding parameters that affects candidate pair generation.
+ND->CL consistently identifies slightly more duplicates than CL->ND across all tested permutation counts, reinforcing the global vs local deduplication difference.

 **5. CL Inference Time (seconds) vs Dataset Size (GB)**